JGRennison/OpenTTD-patches/src/3rdparty/monocypher/README.md

 This will give you an idea how fast Monocypher is on your machine.
 Make sure you run it on the target platform if performance is a concern.
-If Monocypher is too slow, try Libsodium.
+If Monocypher is too slow, try libsodium.
 If you're not sure, you can always switch later.

 Note: the speed benchmark currently requires the POSIX `clock_gettime()` function.

-There are similar benchmarks for Libsodium, TweetNaCl, LibHydrogen, c25519, and ed25519-donna (the portable, 32-bit version):
+There are similar benchmarks for libsodium, TweetNaCl, LibHydrogen, c25519, and ed25519-donna (the portable, 32-bit version):

     $ make speed-sodium